sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 does the choice of drug have any effect on mood?
 And second, does CBT have any effect on mood?
-These aren’t the only hypotheses that we could formulate of course, and we’ll see a really important example of a different kind of hypothesis in Section `Factorial ANOVA 2: balanced designs, interactions allowed
+These aren’t the only hypotheses that we could formulate of course, and we’ll see a really important example of a different kind of hypothesis in section :doc:`Factorial ANOVA 2: balanced designs, interactions allowed <Ch14_ANOVA2_02>`, but these are the two simplest hypotheses to test, and so we’ll start there.
-<Ch14_ANOVA2_02.html#factorial-anova-2-balanced-designs-interactions-allowed>`__,
-but these are the two simplest hypotheses to test, and so we’ll start there.
 Consider the first test.
 If the drug has no effect then we would expect all of the row means to be identical, right?
 So that’s our null hypothesis.
 On the other hand, if the drug does matter then we should expect these row means to be different.
 Formally, we write down our null and alternative hypotheses in terms of the *equality of marginal means*:

 +----------------------------------+---------------------------------------------+
 | Null hypothesis, H\ :sub:`0`:    | row means are the same, i.e., µ\ :sub:`1.`  |